Agenda

 Regulatory Affairs Manager, Benjamin Moore & Co.

-25. Session four: understanding TSCA fees and anticipating future regulatory developments
+24. Session five: understanding TSCA fees and anticipating future regulatory developments

 • TSCA fee rule: status and key exemptions